bird-house/birdhouse-docs/docs/source/dev_guide.rst

 ...........
 The source code of all birdhouse components is available on GitHub_.
 Respecting the git mechanisms you can fork, clone and pull source-code into your repositories for modification and enhancement.
 Once your improvement is ready, make a pull request to integrate your work into the origin birdhouse repositories.

-.. note: Please keep your forks close to the origin repositories and don't forget the pull requests.
+.. note:: Please keep your forks close to the origin repositories and don't forget the pull requests.

 .. _issuetracker: